 - Cut a 4-1/2 in.
 (114 mm) hole in outside wall to accommodate air piping. - Use 4 in.
 (102 mm) flex (not supplied) to directly connect outside air to fireplace intake.
-Insulate the pipe to prevent frost condensation. - Use the supplied termination cap. - Seal between the wall and the pipe with silicone to prevent moisture penetration and air leaks. - Seal between the termination cap and the house with silicone to prevent air infiltration.
+Insulate the pipe to prevent frost condensation. - Seal between the wall and the pipe with silicone to prevent moisture penetration and air leaks. - Seal between the outside air inlet hood and the house with silicone to prevent air infiltration.